withastro/astro/packages/integrations/vercel/README.md

 > **Type:** `boolean`
 > **Available for:** Serverless

-Use this property to enable Vercel Analytics (including Web Vitals and Audiences)
+Use this property to enable Vercel Analytics (including Web Vitals and Audiences).

 ```js
 import { defineConfig } from 'astro/config';